olmurphy/olmurphy/README.md

 ![GitHub followers](https://img.shields.io/github/followers/olmurphy?style=social) ![GitHub User's stars](https://img.shields.io/github/stars/olmurphy?style=social) ![Github Profile Views](https://komarev.com/ghpvc/?username=olmurphy&label=Profile%20views&color=0e75b6&style=social)

-- 🔭 I'm currently working as Software Engineer at IBM as an application developer and associate solution architect
+- 🔭 I'm currently working as Software Engineer at IBM with aspirations to become a Socluion Architect
-- 🧓 I'm a seasoned programmer in JavaScript, TypeScript, React, GraphQL, SQL, and NoSQL (MongoDB)
+- 🧓 I'm a seasoned programmer in TypeScript, React, GraphQL, SQL, and NoSQL (MongoDB)
 - 🌱 I'm currently learning React and AWS Cloud along with K8s and other tech while documenting on my [Medium](owenmurphy2022.medium.com)
 - 👯 I'm looking to collaborate on distributed system designing and writing code and developing CI/CD for microservices.
 - 🤔 I'm looking for help with more SME topics on AWS on cloud platform, and gaining knowledge in CI/CD and ML work.